D5094, 5094, 24094 darlington

 24094 was stored (unserviceable) a second time at Haymarket during September 1976, reportedly with collision damage.
 Official withdrawal took place on December 1st.

-Condition October: blue./yellow livery, gangway doors sheeted over, headcode discs centered on cab front, full size water tank, shortened fuel tank, blanking plates fitted, hand/footholds plated over, modified battery isolating switch cover - hinged flaps replaced by three circular access covers.
+Condition Final: blue/yellow livery, gangway doors sheeted over, headcode discs centered on cab front, shortened fuel tank, full size water tank, blanking plates fitted, hand/footholds plated over, modified battery isolating switch cover - hinged flaps replaced by three circular access covers.

 By January 24094 had been moved from Haymarket depot to Millerhill for further storage.
 During June 1977 24069/94, 24120/30 were moved as the Millerhill - Doncaster Works dead engine movement.
 They were noted at Tyne Yard on June 12th and at Doncaster on June 15th.